 Are there any thimerosal-free or preservative-free influenza vaccines?

 Yes.
-Most pre-filled single-dose syringes are preservative-free (FLUVIRIN® PFS contains 1 mcg or less mercury per 0.5ml dose).
+Single dose vials, sprayers, and most pre-filled syringes are preservative-free.
+(FLUVIRIN® PFS contains 1 mcg or less mercury per 0.5ml dose).

 When should I learn about the different flu vaccines offered and the strains they protect against?

 Look for the season’s strains in late February/early March.
 The World Health Organization (WHO) consults with various experts and partners each year in February, before making recommendations for the composition of the seasonal influenza vaccine.
 Shortly thereafter, the Food and Drug Administration (FDA) likely endorses this recommendation and announces which strains the season’s vaccine will protect against.10

 What vaccines are available for people 65 and older?

 According to the CDC people 65 years and older can get any injectable vaccine (flu shot) that is approved for use in that age group.
 However, there are two vaccines designed and indicated specifically for people 65 and older, Fluzone® High-Dose manufactured by Sanofi-Pasteur and Fluad® manufactured by Seqirus.